Va. Gov. Youngkin’s assertive first week in office leaves Republicans jubilant, Democrats fuming

 “Glenn Youngkin is a friend and someone I have known and respected for many years.
 He is smart, kind, generous, and a person of genuine faith,” he began.
 But the order prohibiting localities from requiring masks in schools runs contrary to Youngkin’s professed conservative and federalist beliefs that decisions should be made at the level of government closest to the people, Stottlemyer wrote.

-The new governor has also lit a match under racial tensions with his focus on banning critical race theory, an intellectual framework for examining the way policies and laws perpetuate systemic racism.
-Youngkin acknowledges that Virginia history contains “ugly” chapters but aimed “Executive Order #1” at stopping schools from teaching “inherently divisive” concepts about race.
+The new governor has also lighted a match under racial tensions with his focus on banning critical race theory, an intellectual framework for examining the way policies and laws perpetuate systemic racism.
+Youngkin acknowledges that Virginia history contains “ugly” chapters but aimed an executive order at stopping schools from teaching “inherently divisive” concepts about race.

-Many Democrats in the General Assembly — particularly members of the Black caucus — took offense at Youngkin’s message.
+Many Democrats in the General Assembly — particularly members of the Black Caucus — took offense at Youngkin’s message.

-“I can’t find any other word to describe it other than dangerous propaganda,” said Del.
-Lamont Bagby (D-Henrico), head of the Black caucus.
-“I am surprised that he’s doubling down on these bad ideas and I really was hoping that Virginia was far past this, but this administration is taking us back rather quickly.”
+“I can’t find any other word to describe it other than ‘dangerous propaganda,’ ” said Del.
+Lamont Bagby (D-Henrico), head of the Black Caucus.
+“I am surprised that he’s doubling down on these bad ideas, and I really was hoping that Virginia was far past this, but this administration is taking us back rather quickly.”

-In some ways, Youngkin’s hard-charging start as governor resembles the first few weeks of former governor Terry McAuliffe (D), said Quentin Kidd, dean of Christopher Newport University’s Wason Center for Civic Leadership.
+In some ways, Youngkin’s hard-charging start as governor resembles the first few weeks of the governorship of former governor Terry McAuliffe (D), said Quentin Kidd, head of Christopher Newport University’s Wason Center for Civic Leadership.

-Both men entered office without any experience in governing, and both began their terms with the assumption that they could push through what they considered to be a mandate from voters without having to negotiate with the opposite party, Kidd said.
+Both men entered office without any experience in governing, and both began their terms with the assumption that they could push through what they considered to be a mandate from voters, Kidd said.

-McAuliffe almost immediately learned that his main campaign promise — expanding Medicaid benefits to more Virginians — was not going to make it through the Republican-controlled House of Delegates, forcing him to back away from that issue, Kidd said.
+McAuliffe energetically wooed Republicans but soon learned that his main campaign promise — expanding Medicaid benefits to more Virginians — was not going to make it through the Republican-controlled House of Delegates, forcing him to back away from the issue, Kidd said.

-But Holsworth, the Richmond analyst, said he sees similarities between Youngkin and former governor George Allen, another Republican who came into office (in 1994) after a long Republican drought in the top job.
+But Holsworth, now an analyst in Richmond, said he sees similarities between Youngkin and former governor George Allen, another Republican who came into office (in 1994) after a long Republican drought in the top job.
 Allen used swagger and tough language to make big changes in education policy and to eliminate parole.
 But unlike Youngkin’s slim victory, Allen could use his 17-point win to claim a resounding mandate.

 In an interview, the former governor said he is a big fan of Youngkin and his fast start, noting that every Virginia governor comes in with a sense of urgency because the state constitution prohibits them from serving consecutive terms.